OpenDSA/OpenDSA/RST/en/Blockchain/Cryptography.rst

 .. avembed:: AV/Blockchain/BlockchainExample.html pe
    :long_name: Blockchain Example

-This example shows a Bitcoin example of a blockchain.
-This conveys the idea of a nonce and how it effects the mining process.

-.. _BlockchainNonceExample:

-.. avembed:: AV/Blockchain/BlockchainNonceExample.html pe
-   :long_name: Blockchain Nonce Example

 Below is a slideshow demonstrating these importance of each of these concepts as a blockchain would grow.

 .. inlineav:: llistBlockchain ss